zacharski/cs350Notes/README.md

 ### [Video 10: Session Variables and Hashing Passwords](#video-10-session-variables-and-hashing-passwords-1)
 ### [Video 11: Learning the rudiments of sessions and passwords](#video-11-learning-the-rudiments-of-sessions-and-passwords-1)
 ### [Video 12: SocketIO Part 1: AngularJS and flask-socketio](#video-12-socketio-part-1-angularjs-and-flask-socketio-1)

+# Video 0: Introduction to Vagrant
+The process:

+1. develop code on whatever development environment you want
+2. push your code to a git repository (for ex., gitlab)
+3. pull the code onto your production machine (for example, a VM on Google Cloud)
+4. run your code on your production machine

+As 1 states, you can develop on whatever environment you want.
+This video covers one of them, vagrant, the next video covers Cloud9.

+### Vagrant
+First, we installed Vagrant.
+To get a virtual machine running:

+**Step 1**.
+We created a directory and changed into it.
+So on my Mac:

+	mkdir cs350
+	cd cs350

+**Step 2**: Decide on an OS and create the VagrantFile.
+Here I am using ubuntu yakkety64.

+	vagrant init ubuntu/yakkety64

+**Step 3**: I edit the config file to uncomment (and change the guest port to 8080)

+	config.vm.network "forwarded_port", guest: 8080, host: 8080

+and I save that file.

+**Step 4**  Start the virtual machine

+	vagrant up

+This takes a bit of time the first time you do it.
+If you want to stop the machine:

+	vagrant halt

+and if you want to get rid of the machine

+	vagrant destroy

+**Step 5**  ssh into the machine

+	vagrant ssh

+Now I am in the machine just like ssh-ing into other machines you are familiar with.
+This one you have total control over.

+To exit ssh:

+	exit

+**Step 6**  the shared directory the `/vagrant` directory is a shared directory.
+It shares whatever folder you were in when you typed `vagrant up`

+	cd /vagrant
+	ls

+So I can edit files using my favorite Mac editor (Sublime) and execute those files on my Ubuntu VM.

+**Step 7** Installing software
+So I ssh into the machine.
+Now I want to install the software I will use:
+First I will install Flask:

+	pip install flask markdown

+or

+	easy_install flask markdown

+How to use Flask is explained in another video.

 # Video 1: Getting Started with Cloud9
 No summary provided.